-Cambridge O Level Setswana is accepted by universities and employers as proof of knowledge and understanding of the language.
+Cambridge O Level Language qualifications are accepted by universities and employers as proof of knowledge and understanding of a language.
 Successful candidates gain lifelong skills including:

 - the ability to communicate clearly, accurately and effectively in writing - the ability to use a wide range of vocabulary, and correct grammar, spelling and punctuation - a personal style and an awareness of the audience being addressed.